111 Somewhere Street, Apt. 4

 - Strong capabilities in communicating concepts, implementing research and managing projects with minimal direction for commercial, government and military application.

-- A team player with exceptional methods development skills, problem solving capabilities and analytical skill combined with an inquisitive mind, imagination and initiative.
+- A team player Mistake #1 click herewith exceptional methods development skills, problem solving capabilities and analytical skill combined with an inquisitive mind, imagination and initiative.

 - Technical systems understanding validated by a track record of innovation in solving a diversity of technical problems.
 Known for problem solving capabilities and efficiency in generating results.